TianyiChen1997/Excel-VBA/README.md

 I write these codes to speed up some of my repetitive daily works.

-Currently available: <Rotor/Pad weekly restock template> for update and cleanup purpose
+Currently Finished: <Rotor/Pad Weekly Restock> for update,cleanup, and calculation purposes

-Working on: <Rotor/Pad weekly restock template add-on>, i.e purchased parts update, calculate buy qty, and afterwards
+Working on: daily restock

- Planning: daily restock (need check purchased parts first...)